-At Kershaw, Cook & Talley, our Sacramento bus accident lawyers are committed to fighting for the rights of the injured, and we have the legal skills and experience necessary to represent your case.
-We have obtained over $1 billion in verdicts and settlements and we always put our clients’ needs first.
-When you come to our firm, you get personalized representation and the benefit of more than 100 years of combined experience on your side.
+Our Sacramento bus accident lawyers are committed to fighting for the rights of injured individuals, and we have the legal skills and experience necessary to represent you in your case.
+We have obtained over $1 billion in verdicts and settlements and always put our clients’ needs first.
+When you work with our firm, you get personalized representation and the benefit of more than 100 years of combined experience on your side.

 Common Causes of Bus Accidents

 Buses require a special license to drive because their size and weight make them harder to handle.
-Even the slightest driver miscalculation, mechanical failure, or road instability could cause a bus accident.
+Even the slightest miscalculation on the part of the driver, mechanical failure, or road instability could cause a bus accident.

-Bus accidents are typically caused by one of the following:
+Often, bus accidents are caused by one or more of the following factors:

 - Dangerous weather